Various campus training will be held throughout the year and will be posted as scheduled on this page.

-COOP (Continuity of Operations) Training Sessions Schedule
+- COOP (Continuity of Operations) Training Sessions TBA

-Building Emergency Coordinator Training Schedule
+- Building Emergency Coordinator Training (RUBEC)- Every Tuesday

-National Incident Management System (NIMS)
+National Incident Management System (NIMS) Emergency Preparedness Training Notice

 This is a NIMS Department of Education compliance required course for higher education institution department supervisors, directors, and senior administration.
 The class is offered every semester with additional courses during the summer.
 The course completion certificate will also be forwarded to department heads for training credit.
 ICS-200, a companion National Incident Management System Department of Education compliance course for higher educational institutions, will also be offered this summer.
 A full summer schedule of ICS training courses, requirements, and schedules will be emailed the week after graduation.